joaquinOnSoft/OTExploreTwitterImporter/README.md

 > SEE: [Twitter4J: Generic properties](http://twitter4j.org/en/configuration.html)

+> NOTE: You need a [Twitter Developer](https://developer.twitter.com/en) account to get access to the Twitter Stream.

 ## Configuration file: twitter-importer.properties

 Configuration file that specifies the filter to apply to the Twitter stream